Homebuyer reviewing a low home appraisal report next to a rising mortgage rate chart

 Does a low appraisal affect an FHA loan differently than a conventional loan?

-What is an appraisal contingency and does it protect me from a low appraisal mortgage rate problem?
+What is an appraisal contingency and does it protect me from a rate increase caused by a low appraisal?

 How long does a home appraisal stay valid for mortgage purposes?